 - Maximum cooler size permitted is 12” x 12” x 12”.

 - All bags are subject to search and must fit within a 12” x 12” x 12” space.

 - Umbrellas are permitted through the admission gates but cannot be opened in grandstands.

 - Collapsible umbrella strollers are permitted through the admission gates but cannot be used in grandstands.
 Collapsible canvas wagons are permitted through the admission gate.

 The following items are NOT permitted through admission gates: Ladders, scaffolding or other structures, firearms or other weapons, drones, bicycles, roller blades, large strollers and wagons.
 Pets other than disability assistance dogs are NOT permitted.

 Is there anything else I need to know?

 - All racing events are rain or shine.
 No exchanges or rain checks.

 - All sales are final.
 No money refunded.

 - Participation in racing events as a spectator is at ticket-holders own risk.

-- Tickets and other admissions materials may not be used for advertising, promotions (including contests and sweepstakes) or other trade purposes, without the prior express written consent of the Chevrolet Detroit Grand Prix presented by Lear.
+- Tickets and other admissions materials may not be used for advertising, promotions (including contests and sweepstakes) or other trade purposes, without the prior express written consent of the Detroit Belle Isle Grand Prix, Inc.

-- Tickets obtained from sources other than the Chevrolet Detroit Grand Prix presented by Lear may be lost, stolen or counterfeit and in such cases will not be honored.
+- Tickets obtained from sources other than Detroit Belle Isle Grand Prix, Inc. may be lost, stolen or counterfeit and in such cases will not be honored.

 - Tickets may not be resold on the premises.